If you have a question about the residence hall, read through the answers to these Frequently Asked Questions.

 The housing application has a number of lifestyle questions.
 This simple questionnaire is designed to aid us in assigning compatible suitemates and roommates.
 You should be as honest as possible when answering the questions, remembering that this is our primary suite/room matching tool.

 Yes, but as with all requests, there is no guarantee that we will be able to honor the request, as space is very limited.

 We hope that you and your assigned suitemate(s)/roommate will find a way to work through any issues!
 It may help to meet with your Community Advisor together to complete a suite/room agreement, which clarifies suitemates’ expectations or needs.
-Your Resident Manager can also mediate conversations.
+The Director can also mediate conversations.
 We also realize that when every effort to work out issues between roommates has been exhausted, a room change may be considered.
-After a room freeze at the beginning of each semester, room changes may be granted at the discretion of the Resident Manager, depending on available space.
+After a room freeze at the beginning of each semester, room changes may be granted at the discretion of the Director, depending on available space.

 The UMA Housing at Stevens Commons is in a renovated historical building and each space is unique.
 Most bedrooms are approximately 10 X 10, but there is variation in shape and size.

 Each suite has one private bathroom which will be shared by 1-4 students.